aeglon97/Evaluate-Historical-Stock-Market-Forecasts/README.md

 The IPython Notebook files, `data_cleaning.ipynb`, `data_exploratory.ipynb`, and `data_explanatory.ipynb` all document the above 3 stages respectively.
 The first 2 files have been converted to HTML for convenience.

-### To view my Jupyter Notebook slides, clone the repository and navigate to the terminal.
-Follow these steps:
+### To view my Jupyter Notebook slides, clone the repository and render the `data_explanatory.slides.html` file in your browser.

-1) Navigate to `/Evaluate-Historical-Stock-Market-Forecasts/`
-2) type `jupyter nbconvert data_explanatory.ipynb --to slides --template output_toggle.tpl --post serve`

 **Broad question:** How do price forecasts for each firm in the S&P 2019 Index compare to their corresponding actual prices?